 Giant pumpkin weigh-offs are a fall tradition in both Europe and North America.
-But what do you do with a giant record-breaking pumpkin that weighs over 1,000 pounds after the event?
+But what are you supposed to do with a giant record-breaking pumpkin that weighs over 1,000 pounds after the event?
 Race it in a pumpkin boat race!
+Here’s everything you need to know about the unusual sport of pumpkin boat racing.

 Pumpkin Boat Racing: America